 - The heat combined with the rain may be a deterrent for those wishing to camp.

-Plan Ahead – How Long to Spend in Kruger National Park.
+How Long to Spend in Kruger National Park

 How long to spend in Kruger is an entirely personal choice.
 Die-hard safari enthusiasts and campers will tell you they could happily spend weeks, even months in Kruger.

 On the other hand, many are happy with self-drive day trips or taking one of the full day Kruger Safari tours.
-It is entirely up to how much time you have and how much you want to experience in the park.
+It is entirely up to how much time you have, how many game drives you want to do and how much you want to experience in the park.

 The southern and central areas around Skukuza Camp and Lower Sabie are great for predators and big game in general.
 From these camps, it is entirely feasible to see all Big Five without too much problem.